mearashadowfax/ScrewFast/README.md

 This will build the Docker image and start the container with all necessary dependencies.

+If you need a copy of the `node_modules` directory on your host machine you can run the following command: `docker cp $(docker compose ps -q web):/app/node_modules .`;

 ## Development Commands

 With dependencies installed, you can utilize the following npm scripts to manage your project's development lifecycle: